best-practice-and-impact/gptables/docs/source/checklist.rst

       - Notes marked with ``$$note_ref$$`` will be formatted as ``[note n]``, where ``n`` is the order the note appears in the workbook.
     * - Use the word 'note' when referring to footnotes
-      - Recommended
+      - Desirable
       - Implemented
       - As mentioned above, notes are formatted as ``[note n]``.
     * - Avoid putting note markers in specific cells
-      - Recommended
+      - Desirable
       - Partially implemented
       - The ``$$note_ref$$`` functionality is not supported within data cells in tables.
 It is the user's responsibility to not add notes manually to data cells.
     * - Put note text in a notes table on a notes worksheet
-      - Recommended
+      - Desirable
       - Implemented
       - If users provide a ``notes_table`` when producing or writing a workbook, a notes worksheet will be created.